DraconDev/tiles/plan.md

 remote header on the sidebar needs a better icon

-apparently we have drag dragging
+apparently we have drag dragging files around would be nice